-Clipsham stone is a Lincolnshire oolite Limestone described as coarse, Shelly, it is widely accepted as one of, if not the hardest Jurassic Limestones in the country.
+Clipsham stone is a Lincolnshire oolite Limestone described as coarse, shelly, it is widely accepted as one of, if not the hardest Jurassic limestone in the country.

 The colouration is brown to pale cream and also light grey and occasionally blue.

 Notable historic projects include Canterbury Cathedral, The Houses of Parliament, York Minster and Trinity College, Cambridge Kings College and Cambridge.

 “Clipsham may be trusted: there is no stone but Portland in which I have more faith” – Sir Thomas Graham Jackson 1893.

 One of the most distinguished architects of his generation, the man who remodeled Victorian Oxford.

 Clipsham stone was not the original stone for the Houses of Parliament but has been used extensively in it’s restoration.

 Seven quarries produced Clipsham Stone across Rutland and Lincolnshire.

 The Clipsham formation is described as lying broadly from Greetham to Careby and from Castle Bytham to Pickworth.